The online Comment window has expired

 • Default_avatar

-Lotta Chan over 2 years ago
+Lotta Chan almost 3 years ago

 As an Oakland native and current resident, I want to thank you for producing the ECAP.
 However, I strongly feel that we need to act faster on its implementation.